Today we’re making Vegan Chocolate Chip Granola Bars. If you don’t toast the oats, it’s also a raw foods recipe with no refined sugar.

 - Place the oats and almonds in a medium bowl.
 Set aside

-- Evenly mix in the cacao powder, nibs, drops, and dried cranberries
+- Evenly mix in the cacao powder, nibs, chips, and dried cranberries

 - Scrape the cacao mixture into the bowl with the oats and almonds.